 Skip to main content

-Information Security Management Part 3: How to Think Like a CISO
+Information Security Management Part 3: CISO strategy

 In the previous article in this series, I wrote about the key pillars of an information security program and the types of controls that support them.
 In this article, I want to speak to the way that information security leadership thinks about those central supporting ideas, and what that means for decision-making.
 (We will explore the actual controls, their relationship to risk, and ways they can reduce that risk in another article).